GraveRobbersGame/rules/rules.md

 * **Deck** — This is your stack of cards that are placed face-down on the table that you draw from.
 * **Hand** — Where your cards end up after you draw them.
 The general hand limit is 6 cards, but this can change depending on the type of game or in-game effects.
 * **Movie** — Where all the fun happens.
 This is the main play zone of the game where cards are considered ***in play*** and most are face-up.
 Sometimes we refer to "casting" Characters into one's Movie, which means putting them in play.
 * **Graveyard** — A bit of important housekeeping when dealing with cards that are **discarded** or **killed**.
-These cards end up in their Owner's Graveyard regardless of the Movie they may currently be in or who controls them.
+These cards end up face-up in their Owner's Graveyard regardless of the Movie they may currently be in or who controls them.
+The contents of each player's Graveyard are public knowledge.
 * **Removal** — This is the editing room floor.
 When a card is **removed from the game**, it is set aside from all other Play Zones and is *out of play* until the game is over (i.e. it's not coming back from the grave).

 ## Card States